Blindingtoast/oec-2025/README.md

    docker-compose up
    ```

+3. Add .env files where necessary (see your email for more information)
-3. Access the application at `http://localhost` (no port number needs to be specified, as NGINX is bound to port 80)
+4. Access the application at `http://localhost` (no port number needs to be specified, as NGINX is bound to port 80)

 ## Structure